► Prototype drive in Polestar's new EV

 ► Can it beat the Tesla Model 3?

-The Polestar 2 represents a serious heating up of the electric car cold war that has been going on since Tesla released the mass-market Model 3.
-While rivals such as the Jaguar I-Pace, Mercedes-Benz EQC and Audi e-Tron are undeniably effective, they all felt like electric versions of existing cars.
+Rivals like the Jaguar I-Pace, Mercedes-Benz EQC and Audi e-Tron are undeniably effective, but they all feel like electric versions of existing cars.
 None garnered the drawn on a blank sheet of paper appeal that a new name like Tesla delivers.

 This Swedish car may be bankrolled by Geely and Volvo and even use some of the latter’s hardware, but it feels anything but an electric version of one of its cars.
 And that’s quite exciting.